ITensor/website/docs/classes/iqtensor.md

       Print(I == L); //prints: true

+* `isEmpty(IQTensor T) -> bool`

+  Returns true if the IQTensor has no blocks in its storage.
+Otherwise returns false.

 * `qn(IQTensor T, Index i) -> QN`

   Searches each IQIndex of T until one is found which has the Index `i` as